revad/use_bcc_instead_C/readme.txt

 The original author tells me he does not intend to update his original version of this addon.
 I have therefore changed the addon ID.
-One effect is that it no longer picks up the description of the addon, and its use, from AMO; refer to the original version if still available.
+One effect is that it no longer picks up the description of the addon, and its use, from addons.thunderbird.net; Refer to the original version if still available.

+Instructions for use are displayed in:
+  Tools > Add-on Preferences > Use BCC Instead > Show Addon Documentation

 INSTALLATION
 ------------